Choosing the Best Alternating Pressure Mattress

 - Prevention or treatment of stage I – IV sores

-- During the day or night sits or sleeps and an incline
+- During the day or night sits or sleeps with the head of the bed raised

-- Transfers or requires transfer out of the mattress for care
+- Transfers or requires care while on the mattress

-Prime factors leading to the development of a pressure sore:
+Five Prime factors leading to the development of a pressure sore

-There are many considerations however, the prime factors in the development of a pressure ulcers are:
+There are many considerations however, the five prime factors in the development of pressure ulcers are:

-In choosing a mattress for the prevention and treatment of pressure ulcers stages I – IV choose one capable of addressing the 5 prime factors.
-Look for a mattress that combines several therapies: Alternating Pressure and Low Air Loss in one system.
-Alternating pressure with low air loss is considered a prime therapeutic modality in the prevention and treatment of pressure sores as it addresses pressure, moisture and heat.
+In choosing a mattress for the prevention and treatment of stages I – IV pressure ulcers, choose one capable of addressing the 5 prime factors.
+Look for a mattress that combines Alternating Pressure and Low Air Loss in one system.
+Alternating pressure with low air loss is considered a preferred therapeutic modality in the prevention and treatment of pressure sores.

 The mattress cover is extremely important.
 A low-shear, low-friction cover addresses shearing and friction while a multi-stretch feature improves comfort.
 Look for a mattress with a cover with the following benefits: